How to Make a Product Demo Video

-Slack, software that helps teams collaborate, released a product demo video titled, “So Yeah, We Used Slack….”
+Slack, software that helps teams collaborate released a product demo video titled, “So Yeah, We Used Slack….”

 Like the video above, it tells an engaging story.
 The head of Sandwich Video was recruited by Slack to try out its service.
-Initially, Sandwich Video’s leader was reluctant because he thought operation was good.
+Initially, Sandwich Video’s leader was reluctant because he thought the operation was good.
 Testimonials from his employees told a different story, though.
 They admitted company communications were far from smooth at times.

 The video progresses to show Sandwich Video’s employees using Slack’s features for seven months.
 They marveled at how simple it was to finish tasks and communicate with colleagues.

 One of the most helpful aspects of this video is its realism.
 While watching it, you might not get the sense anything the people say is forced.
-Dialog is delivered in a genuine tone, using casual language.
+The dialog is delivered in a genuine tone, using casual language.
 If you decide to get testimonials to use in your product demo, follow the inspiring lead of the Slack video.

 Hopefully, you now feel able to make a product demo that speaks volumes through what it describes.
-Follow the suggestions above and you will get lasting results!
+Follow the suggestions above, and you will get lasting results!